Kenneth W. Mack

 Lawrence D. Biele Professor of Law

-He has taught at Harvard, Stanford, and Georgetown Universities, and the University of Hawai’i, and has served as Senior Visiting Scholar, Centre for History and Economics at Cambridge University.
+He has taught at Harvard, Stanford, and Georgetown Universities, and the University of Hawai’i, and has served as Senior Visiting Scholar, Centre for History and Economics at University of Cambridge.
 In 2020, he received the Harvard Law School Student Government Teaching and Advising Award.
 In 2016, President Obama appointed him to the Permanent Committee for the Oliver Wendell Holmes Devise.
 He is also a member of the American Law Institute.
 He began his professional career as an electrical engineer at Bell Laboratories before turning to law, and history.
 Before joining the faculty at Harvard Law School, he clerked for the Honorable Robert L. Carter, in the United States District Court for the Southern District of New York, and practiced law in the Washington, D.C. office of the firm, Covington & Burling.